 Today, B2B brands forging a new D2C channel hold a unique upper hand against their competitors—they can build a flexible digital commerce solution that allows them to rapidly respond to the changing needs of the consumer.
 With competitors bogged down with legacy platforms and outdated software, D2C brands can implement innovative and highly flexible solutions, such as a headless or composable approach, to their digital commerce platform from the get-go.

-The 2 Main Risks of Shifting to D2C
+2 Main Risks of Shifting to D2C

-1. Loss of Partnerships
+1. Loss Of Partnerships

 In reality, not all partners appreciate it when a previously distributed business shifts into the D2C market.
 Partners may view the move as an aggressive attempt to steal profits from previous partnerships.